NASDAQ: TLRY

 Canadian Medical Market

-In Canada, Tilray Medical operates a direct to patient distribution model and online platform for patients to effectively and efficiently manage the process of registering and ordering medical products from Tilray Medical’s full portfolio of medical brands including Tilray, Aphria, Broken Coast, Symbios, Charlotte's WebTM, and select adult-use brands.
-In Canada, Tilray has also partnered with Indiva to carry a wider array of product offerings, specifically edibles and CBD vapes, through its medical platform to better serve the interests of our patients.
+In Canada, Tilray Medical operates a direct to patient distribution model and online platform for patients to effectively and efficiently manage the process of registering and ordering medical products from Tilray Medical’s full portfolio of medical brands including Tilray, Aphria, Broken Coast, Symbios, and select adult-use brands.
+In Canada, Tilray has also partnered with a number of third-party licensed producers to carry a wider array of product offerings, specifically edibles, inhalers, and CBD vapes, through its medical platform to better serve the interests of our patients.

 International Medical Markets